jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-examples-presigned-url.rst

 Credentials
 -----------

-Before running the example code, configure your AWS credentials, as described in :doc:`guide_credentials` and import the |sdk-php|.
+Before running the example code, configure your AWS credentials.
+See :doc:`guide_credentials` and import the |sdk-php|.

 Creating a Pre-Signed Request
 -----------------------------

 You can create pre-signed URLs for any |S3| operation using the ``getCommand`` method for creating a command object, and then calling the ``createPresignedRequest()`` method with the command.
-When ultimately sending the request, be sure to use the same method and the same headers as the returned request.
+When you ultimately send the request, be sure to use the same method and headers as the returned request.

 **Sample Code**